wenli-web/wenli-web.github.io/_pages/about.md

 </small>
 </p>

-More paper can be found in [google scholar](https://scholar.google.com/citations?user=9D4DmSUAAAAJ&hl=en).
+More papers can be found in [google scholar](https://scholar.google.com/citations?user=9D4DmSUAAAAJ&hl=en).

-Academic Service
+Academic and Community Service
 ------
 **peer review** Since May 2024, Wen serves as peer reviewer for ACS Nano and Device for American Chemical Society and Cell Press.

+**entrepreneurship** In 2024, Wen co-found [H-Pad](https://www.hpad.us/) and serves as CTO of the company. he developed a medical device to treat bedsore and demonstrate its effectiveness in preclinical test.
+His team is one of 15 teams out of ~70 that entered CNVC phase II and won $5000 seed funding.

+**Chemistry Student Union** Wen served as team leader in academic service department in Chemistry student Union at Nanjing University.
+He held 5+ academic discussion seminars and held 2+ final exam review seminars to help students review for university chemistry courses.
+He won the Exceptional Team Leader in Academic Service Department and the Exceptional Freshman Mentor and Friend awards.